-706 Educational exhibit.
-Develop a creative educational exhibit on some phase of forestry.
-The exhibit may utilize any visual technique.
+707 Educational exhibit.
+Forest Products.
+Develop a creative educational exhibit on a forest product produced in Kentucky.
+The product may be a traditional wood product (such as flooring or bourbon barrels) or a non-timber forest product (such as maple syrup, shitake mushrooms, etc.) The exhibit may utilize any visual technique.
 The total exhibit is not to exceed dimension of (2'x2'), or four square feet.